 The mission of the ___________ Heritage Committee is to advise and assist Council to ensure that appropriate cultural heritage conservation practices are followed throughout the ________________ of __________________, in accordance with the Ontario Heritage Act, the Ontario Planning Act and the Official Plan and associated by-laws, in order for the long-term benefit of the community.
 This mission shall be accomplished through the provision of advice and recommendations on cultural heritage conservation to Council, municipal staff and to the community.

-To advise and assist Council on all matters relating to Part IV and to Part V of the Ontario Heritage Act, including Council’s authority to:
+To advise and assist Council on all matters under the Ontario Heritage Act in which Council is required to consult with the committee relating to Council’s authority under Part IV and Part V of the Act to:

 - repeal designation by-laws (s.31, s.32)

 - undertake a study designating a heritage conservation district (s.40)

 - adopt a heritage conservation district plan (s.41.1)

 - purchase or lease individually designated property (s.36(1))

 - expropriate designated property (s.36(2))